HE • HIM • HIS

-JOSEPH COSTA is a graduate of Gettysburg College (B.A.), the City University of New York (M.A., Theatre History and Criticism), and the Yale School of Drama (M.F.A., Acting).
-He has been a guest artist and teacher at the University of Connecticut and Gettysburg College, and also taught at Boston University and Brooklyn College.
+JOSEPH COSTA is a graduate of Gettysburg College (B.A.), the City University of New York (M.A.), and the Yale School of Drama (M.F.A.).

-On Broadway he acted in the 2000 revival of Gore Vidal’s The Best Man.
-He was also featured in the first national tour of Dirty Dancing (Chicago, Boston and Los Angeles), and in Irving Berlin’s White Christmas at the Kennedy Center.
+On Tour He was also featured in the first national tour of Dirty Dancing (Chicago, Boston and Los Angeles), and in Irving Berlin’s White Christmas at the Kennedy Center.

-Off Broadway he has acted in The Tempest, Henry V, Julius Caesar, Titus Andronicus, Macbeth, Love’s Labours Lost, Congreve’s the Way of The World, and David Hare’s A Map of The World – directed by Mr. Hare – all for Joseph Papp and the New York Shakespeare Festival.
-For the Blue Light Theatre he was in The Clearing, cited by many New York critics as one of the ten best productions of 1999.
-At the Manhattan Theatre Club he appeared in The Jail Diary of Albie Sachs, and for the Roundabout Theatre he was in The Show-Off and The Crucible.
-He was invited to perform at Lincoln Center’s 75th birthday salute to Arthur Miller, and played “Joe Keller” in the highly praised Williamstown Theatre Festival production of All My Sons.
+Off Broadway He acted in eight productions for Joseph Papp and the New York Shakespeare Festival.
+At the Manhattan Theatre Club he was in their production of The Jail Diary of Albie Sachs, and for the Roundabout Theatre he was in The Show-Off and The Crucible.
+He was invited to perform at Lincoln Center for their 75th birthday salute to Arthur Miller.

-Television: Guest star on many network programs including Blue Bloods, Six Degrees, The Black Donnellys, The Sopranos, Mad About You, Renegade, Public Morals, Law and Order, Law and Order CI, Law and Order SVU, and the mini-series The Kennedys of Massachusetts (d., Lamont Johnson).
+Guest star on many network programs including The Sopranos, Mad About You, Blue Bloods, Six Degrees, The Black Donnellys, Against The Law, Renegade, Public Morals, Law and Order, Law and Order CI, Law and Order SVU, Spenser For Hire and the mini-series The Kennedys of Massachusetts (d., Lamont Johnson).

 “You did great!
 I couldn’t be happier.”